-- 25. Suppose there are 21 voters, including yourself.
+- 16. Suppose there are 21 voters, including yourself.
 You are narrowly self-interested, risk-neutral, and it costs you \$30 worth of time to vote.
 Candidate A is \$1200 better for you than Candidate B, and all voters other than yourself vote for A with probability p=.5. - a.
 Using the standard probability of decisiveness formula, calculate your expected net benefit of voting. - b.
 Now use a similar calculation to determine the net benefits of being informed about candidate policy positions. - c.
 Are these direct (narrow) non-electoral benefits that only individuals participating in elections recieve?
 Explain. - d.
 Are there any non-election-based reasons to invest in acquiring information about the policy preferences of candidates for high office?
-Explain. - 26.
-Use a median voter model to demonstrate how a "matching grant" from the central government can affect a local government's provision of local services through effects on the median voter's tax price for local government services. - a.
+Explain. - 17.
+Use a median voter model of local government to demonstrate that a "matching grant" from the central government can affect a local government's provision of local services through effects on the median voter's tax price for local government services. - a.
 Use the median voter's government budget set and indifference curves to show the effects of matching grant on the median voter's preferred local government's output of a service such as public education. - b.
 Show that a block grant can often improve the median voter's welfare relative to an equally costly matching grant.
 (Hint, this looks like the difference between lump sum and marginal subsidies developed reviewed in lecture.) - c.
 Does your analysis suggest a "fly paper effect?" (e.g. that grants "stick" to the services subsidized).
 Why or why not? - d.
 In what case, if any, will a conditional lump sum grant (on targeted to a specific service) have a larger effect on local government expenditures than a block grant? - e.
-Repeat using calculus and a utility function-based median voter model that determines policies under the assumption of a balanced budget. - 27.
+Repeat using calculus and a utility function-based median voter model that determines policies under the assumption of a balanced budget. - 18.
 Erik Lindahl argued that inefficiencies of taxation can be eliminated by taxing persons so that each person faces a marginal tax rate equal to their marginal benefit from the goods financed through taxation (at the quantity provided). - a.
 In what sense is efficiency increased through the use of a a Lindahl tax system for funding public goods? - b.
 Is Lindahl taxation consistent with any of the usual theories of optimal taxation? - c.
-In what sense, could Lindahl's tax scheme be said to minimize the coercive element of taxation? - Describe the preference revelation problem associated with Lindalh taxation and explain possible solutions. - e.
+In what sense, could Lindahl's tax scheme be said to minimize the coercive element of taxation? - d.
+Describe the preference revelation problem associated with Lindalh taxation and explain possible solutions. - e.
 Are their any economic or normative arguments against using Lindahl taxes to finance all public services? - f.
 Can a Lindahl tax be used to finance redistribution?
 Social Insurance?
-Explain. - 28.
-Use a diagrams to analyze a three-person public goods problems. - a.
-First, illustrate the "high demander provides" equilibrium, in which one person provides all of the public good. - b.
-Next, determine whether this output level is Pareto efficient, which in these diagrams requires maximizing social net benefits. - c.
-Finally, consider the politics of public goods provision.
-Assume that the costs of this public good is shared equally and that the median voter determines the output level.
+Explain. - 19.
+Voters have fairly weak incentives to be well informed about candidates or public policy issues. - a.
+Illustrate what happens to the service level of a government services if voters systematically underestimate their tax costs. - b.
+Illustrate what happens to the service level of a government services if voters systematically underestimate their service benefits. - c.
+Discuss the sense in which fiscal illusion can be said "to cause" voters to make mistakes in such cases.
+In what sense(s) can fiscal illusion be said to be rational?